joshfreeman00/MatchTheDoggo/README.md

 To view all testing documentation, click [here.](TESTING.md)

-* Theres a bug that doesn't allow the shuffling funcion to shuffle the cards in the pool all together.
-- I fully acknowledge and understand that, in a real-world scenario, an extensive set of Jest tests would be more comprehensive.

 ## Deployment

 The site was deployed to GitHub pages.
 The steps to deploy are as follows: